A Complete Guide To The 2 – 5 day Singapore Itinerary For Things To Do

-- Clothes mens, women’s and children’s
+- Clothes men, women’s and children’s

-Botanic gardens – Entrance fee is free
+#10 Botanic gardens – Entrance fee is free

-Bugis market and street food – Free
+#11 Bugis market and street food – Free

-You will find endless amounts of Singapore goods for cheap prices.
-There’s rows and rows of great stalls for you to enjoy rummaging through.
+You will find endless amounts of Singapore goods at cheap prices.
+There are rows and rows of great stalls for you to enjoy rummaging through.
 However, my bartering skills didn’t work as well as they did in Thailand and other Southeast Asian countries.
 Nevertheless, you can still pick up a great bargain.